 A TIME magazine article on how children of divorce fared best when they equally split time between both mom and dad’s house has a great quote from a study author:

-Here are the highlights of studies on 50-50 parenting time:
+Here are the highlights of research on 50-50 parenting time:

 Meta study on shared parenting